 (g) on termination or expiry of this Agreement for any reason, promptly return to the disclosing party, or destroy, all copies of Personal Data that relates to this Agreement.

-18.2.
-Such mediation is to be conducted by a mediator who is independent of the parties and appointed by agreement of the parties or, failing agreement within 10 Business Days after one party receiving the other party’s notice of Dispute, by a person appointed by the Singapore Mediation Centre (SMC).
+19.2.
+Such mediation is to be conducted by a mediator who is independent of the parties and appointed by agreement of the parties or, failing agreement within 10 Business Days after one party receiving the other party’s notice of Dispute:

-18.3.
-The SMC’s Mediation Procedure in force for the time being will apply to the mediation and the parties will co-operate fully with the SMC as a facilitator of the mediation.
+19.3.
+The SMC’s Mediation Procedure or CEDR’s Model Mediation Procedure (as applicable) in force for the time being will apply to the mediation and the parties will co-operate fully with the SMC/CEDR as a facilitator of the mediation.

 If Speeki is unable to perform any of the Services or deliver any of the Deliverables within any time specified for such performance or delivery as a result of:

-(b) an assumption set out in the Schedule providing incorrect;
+(b) an assumption set out in the Schedule proving incorrect;

 (c) a Change Proposal; or